 <div id ="seven">

-Implementing an affiliative leadership style requires a robust leader to facilitate a thriving environment and ensure this leadership style succeeds.
+Implementing an affiliative leadership style requires a leader to facilitate a thriving environment, thus ensuring this leadership style succeeds for all employees.

 Here are a few tips: